CalumTurnerAstro/ConstellationEpheremides/README.txt

 INPUT: Design of the constellation and the number of timesteps and temporal resolution required.
 OUTPUT: .zip archive containing a .csv dataset with positions, velocities, and orbital elements of each satelltie at each timestep.

-This code requires the AstroPy and Poliastro packaged to run:
+This code requires the AstroPy and Poliastro packages to run:

 https://www.astropy.org/
 https://www.poliastro.space/